OpenDrupal/opendrupal-archived/_lessons/00_intro/00_intro.md

 * It should be something realistic and suitable for Drupal.

-* Any advanced functionality should be documented in a separate part of your plan.

 * The project must be started from scratch, so no distributions or existing websites you've built.

 #### Example Projects